 Review and Discussion – Is it worth it?

-Much like other voice-controlled systems like this one, Lily has a touchpad for manual controls, which seems really helpful.
+Much like other voice-controlled systems, Lily has a touchpad for manual controls, which seems really helpful.
 However, the controls are rather complicated.
 Want to make it “wake up” or pause?
 That requires a certain number of taps.
 Want to turn the volume down and not up?
 You’ll have to remember whether to make a clockwise or counterclockwise motion.

 Because of the control system, it may not be the best choice for elderly people, those who aren’t tech-savvy, or small children.

 Lily uses a voice-controlled AI system that the company designed.
 This means that it uses something other than the tried-and-true Cortana or Alexa software.
 This could be a good thing, because the company did try to specialize the AI software and the audio hardware in order to translate other languages to Chinese.

 However, this is the first version of this AI, which means that much like early versions of Amazon and Google’s voice assistants, there will be bugs and problems.

 In case you’re wondering “does it only speak Chinese?”, the answer is yes.